-Strateov
+Foundations for growth

+MSAB's fundamentals create major value for customers, shareholders, employees and society and are vital for successful mobile forensics operations.

 suitable for different applications.
-The company is

-committed to quality, with a high degree of delivery

-reliability and first-class support.
-By employing gual-

-ified developers who are able to gain access into the

-latest versions of phones, MSAB maintains a position

-helps its customers to access information in a legally

-secure manner - where the chain of evidence of data

-can be secured from crime scene to court room.
-The

-company safeguards the privacy of suspects, victims

-and witnesses through selective extraction, where

-only relevant data is obtained.

-at the forefront of the technology.
-The company
+The company is committed to quality, with a high degree of delivery reliability and first-class support.
+By employing qualified developers who are able to gain access into the latest versions of phones, MSAB maintains a position at the forefront of the technology.
+The company helps its customers to access information in a legally secure manner - where the chain of evidence of data can be secured from crime scene to court room.
+The company safeguards the privacy of suspects, victims and witnesses through selective extraction, where only relevant data is obtained.